Nature

 Lake Kiba Park

 At the only unreclaimed lake in Ishikawa, is one of the best view points of Mt.
-Hakusan from across the waters (from the park’s west to north zone).
-While most popular in spring when you can enjoy the sakura tunnels between the central and north zones (or Sakura x Hakusan view from the other side), it is a worthy visit through the year with a rainbow of hydrangeas in summer, the fiery mountain range in autumn, and crisp views of snow-capped Hakusan in winter.
+Hakusan, from across the waters.
+While most popular in spring when you can enjoy the sakura tunnels, it is a worthy visit through the year with a rainbow of hydrangeas in summer, the fiery mountain range in autumn, and crisp views of snow-capped Hakusan in winter.

-Not to mention the chance to immerse yourself in local community by joining the many strollers, joggers or cyclists around the 6.4km lakeside trail (share e-bikes are available from the central zone carpark).
-Or hop on at the south zone for a scenic boat ride
+Not to mention the chance to immerse yourself in local community by joining the many strollers, joggers or cyclists around the 6.4km lakeside trail (share e-bikes available!).
+Or hop on a scenic boat ride

 As the national canoe training venue, you might also catch a glimpse of athletes hard at training!